Herbs & Spices

 Purslane or verdolagas, one of those ingredients that Mexicans hanker for when outside of Mexico, is likely to be growing in your backyard.
 In Mexico, it is considered one of the quelites or edible herbs.
 It is nutritious and succulent, yet it has long been considered a weed in the United States.
 Indeed, once it grows roots, it spreads and grows fast.

-It is essential to the cuisine of Central Mexico, where it is most commonly added to Puerco con Verdolagas: my favorite way of eating them.
-There, slowly braised pork is finished off in a seasoned salsa verde and verdolagas are dropped in almost when it’s done.
+It is essential to the cuisine of Central Mexico, where it is most commonly added to Puerco con Verdolagas, my favorite way of eating them.
+There, slowly braised pork is finished off in a seasoned salsa verde and verdolagas are dropped in almost when its done.

 Purslane Verdolagas 1